FirebaseExtended/firebase-streaming-import/README.md

 Utilizes ijson python json streaming library along with requests to import a large json piecemeal into Firebase.

+Repeats efforts already done in [firebase-import](https://github.com/firebase/firebase-import), however firebase-import doesn't handle large json files well.
+Node runs out of memory.
+This script streams in data so there are no limits, however it might not be as fast or efficient as the other one.

 Requirements:
 - root of tree should be empty, since we make REST PATCH calls
 - run `pip install -r requirements.txt`